 Change the MICVerified definition in REVmc/D5.0 page 2040 line 40 as shown:

-MICVerified – This variable is set to true if the MIC on the received EAPOL-Key frame is verified and is correct.
+MICVerified – This variable is set to true if the MIC on the received EAPOL-Key frame is verified and is correct or if an AEAD cipher is used and the AEAD decryption steps succeed.
 Any EAPOL-Key frames with an invalid MIC are dropped and ignored.

 12.7.10.3 Supplicant state machine variables